yazz/VisualJS/README.md

 - Connect the outputs of one component to the inputs of another
 - Build Microservices
 - Each app has a built in SQLite database
-- App source code saved as a single .yazz file
+- App source code saved as a single .vjs file
 <br/><br/><br/>